Average Weather at Mount Pleasant Airport Falkland Islands

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Mount Pleasant Airport are -51.823 deg latitude, -58.447 deg longitude, and 131 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Mount Pleasant Airport are -51.823 deg latitude, -58.447 deg longitude, and 131 ft elevation.

-The topography within 2 miles of Mount Pleasant Airport contains only modest variations in elevation, with a maximum elevation change of 246 feet, and an average elevation above sea level of 160 feet.
-Within 10 miles contains large variations in elevation (2,073 feet).
+The topography within 2 miles of Mount Pleasant Airport contains only modest variations in elevation, with a maximum elevation change of 246 feet and an average elevation above sea level of 160 feet.
+Within 10 miles contains only modest variations in elevation (2,073 feet).
 Within 50 miles also contains large variations in elevation (2,310 feet).

 The area within 2 miles of Mount Pleasant Airport is covered by shrubs (67%), trees (18%), and water (12%), within 10 miles by shrubs (40%) and water (36%), and within 50 miles by water (77%) and shrubs (12%).